Melia88/student-workbook/src/reflections/wk7/quiz7.md

 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->
 ```
+The slot element is used as an injector tool that can dynamically change the information being sent.
+Kinda like doc.getElementById.
+So basically if you wrap an element on a modal in a slot you can reuse the space for that element and replace the content inside using the template between the <component> <template> thats being injected (this will fill in the slot)</template> </component>
 ```